 Product Knowledge and Tuning Instructions

 Wizard Detectors are covered by warranty for one year from date of purchase.
 If you have a detector that is not functioning properly please follow the instructions below.

 Please note that returns can take up to 10 days.
 Tuning should always be attempted before returning in order to save time.

 Some things you should know about metal detectors.

-The Little Wizard Does NOT detect lead shot (sorry hunters).
+The Little and Lumber Wizard Does NOT detect lead shot (sorry hunters).

 If your Little Wizard is not functioning correctly

 please follow the instructions below.